← Back to All Blog Posts

 By the same token, you can leverage electronic proof of delivery in your delivery receipts so the customer has a complete record of the delivery for their own purposes.
 For B2C businesses, this may not be a huge concern—but for B2B businesses or 3PLs that might have to get their clients’ accounts payable department to authorize payment, this can save a lot of time and effort.

 In fact, with the right technology, this process can even be automated.
-Based on the delivery details recorded by your delivery software you can instantly generate invoices for clients that include the relevant information with the proof of delivery attached.
+Based on the delivery details recorded by your delivery management software you can instantly generate invoices for clients that include the relevant information with the proof of delivery attached.
 This helps you turn an otherwise laborious task into something that can be done in a few minutes.
 Once you’ve reviewed the system-generated invoices and sent them out, you can get the process started on the client’s end and ultimately get paid that much more quickly.

 Improving Visibility in Last Mile Delivery Management